-The Apple Watch Series 3 was unveiled on 12 Sept 2017, and hit the shops 10 days later.
-But we're already looking ahead to Apple's next trick: when will the Series 4 be released, and what new features and tech specs should we expect?
+The Apple Watch Series 3 was announced on 12 Sept 2017, and went on sale 10 days later.
+Which means it's almost time for the next update: when will the Apple Watch Series 4 be released, and what new features, price and tech specs should we expect?

-In this article we sift through the evidence and predict what new features and technologies the Series 4 will offer (such as a round screen and gesture controls), as well as discussing what we would like to see next.
+In this article we sift through the evidence and predict what new features and technologies the Series 4 will offer (such as solid-state, haptic buttons and a blood-pressure-measuring band), as well as discussing what we would like to see next.

 Three generations in, we're starting to get a feel for Apple's smartwatch launch schedule, which was irregular early on but appears to be settling down into an annual event.